Chris Sanders: 20th Century Studios/return to Disney

-Return to DreamWorks and scriptwriting for Lilo & Stitch again
+The Wild Robot Escapes and returning to Lilo & Stitch

 On September 28, 2023, it was revealed that Sanders would return to DreamWorks Animation to write and direct an animated film adaptation of Peter Brown's book series The Wild Robot.
 The film was released in September 2024 to critical acclaim.
-The following month, Sanders confirmed that he would be directing a sequel to the film.
+The following month, Sanders confirmed that he would be working on a sequel to the film.
+By March 2026, it was confirmed he was only returning as screenwriter for The Wild Robot Escapes.

 On July 23, 2025, The Hollywood Reporter reported that Sanders would be writing the script for the sequel to the live-action Lilo & Stitch, which Sanders himself confirmed at a Lilo & Stitch panel held at San Diego Comic-Con two days later.
+The magazine later reported nearly a year later on June 12, 2026, that Sanders would also be directing the sequel, which will be his second live-action directorial effort.

 Personal life

 Sanders married writer Jessica Steele-Sanders on May 18, 2015, on the Big Island of Hawaii.
 Together, they wrote an illustrated novel, titled Rescue Sirens: The Search for the Atavist (2015).
-In September 2023, Sanders filed for divorce citing "irreconcilable differences".
-However, he has since withdrawn the divorce, having celebrated the tenth anniversary of his marriage in 2025.
-Sanders also previously drew the webcomic Kiskaloo.
+He has a daughter named Nicole.
+Sanders filed for divorce in September 2023 citing "irreconcilable differences", but has since withdrawn the divorce as of 2025.

+Sanders also previously drew the webcomic Kiskaloo, which follows a talking cat and former Hollywood actor who lives with two Haida sisters.